Reforming Research Assessment

 The discussion of opportunities and challenges of reforming research assessment is centered around:

-- An opening plenary panel on Voices of Research Assessment
+- An opening plenary panel on Research Assessment as a Driver for Change

 - Three breakout sessions